 We are a regenerative and aesthetic medicine company focused on 3D bioprinting of tissues and organs, and medical aesthetics.
-Our products and product candidates are based on our recombinant human collagen (rhCollagen) that is produced with our proprietary plant based genetic engineering technology.
+Our products are based on our recombinant human collagen (rhCollagen) that is produced with our proprietary plant based genetic engineering technology.
+Our products address indications for the diverse fields of tissue repair, aesthetics and organ manufacturing, and, we believe, are ushering in a new era in regenerative and aesthetic medicine.

-Our products and product candidates address indications for the diverse fields of tissue repair, aesthetics and organ manufacturing, and, we believe, are ushering in a new era in regenerative and aesthetic medicine.
-In February 2021, we entered into a Development, Exclusivity and Option Products Agreement with certain wholly-owned subsidiaries of AbbVie Inc. (collectively, "AbbVie"), pursuant to which we and AbbVie will collaborate in the development and commercialization of dermal and soft tissue filler products for the medical aesthetics market, using our recombinant human collagen (rhCollagen) technology and AbbVie's technology.
+In February 2021, we entered into a Development, Exclusivity and Option Products Agreement with certain wholly-owned subsidiaries of AbbVie Inc., or, collectively, AbbVie, pursuant to which we and AbbVie collaborate in the development and commercialization of dermal and soft tissue filler products for the medical aesthetics market, using our rhCollagen technology and AbbVie's technology.

 Our flagship rhCollagen BioInk product line is ideal for 3D bioprinting of tissues and organs.
 We are developing 3D bioprinted breast implants for regeneration of breast tissue and aim to provide a revolutionary alternative to the current practices.
 The implants in development will be bioprinted and loaded with compositions that are based on rhCollagen, autologous fat cells and extracellular matrix (ECM) components.
 These implants are intended to promote tissue regeneration and degrade in synchronization with the development of a natural breast tissue.
-Our collaboration with institutions includes the Advanced Regenerative Manufacturing Institute, or ARMI, and RegenMed Development Organization, or ReMDO.
+Our collaborations in the industry and with institutions includes 3D Systems Corporation, CellInk, a BICO Group company, the Advanced Regenerative Manufacturing Institute, or ARMI, the RegenMed Development Organization, or ReMDO and Israel's Technion Institute of Technology.

-On January 31, 2018, our American Depositary Shares, or ADSs, each representing fifty of our ordinary shares commenced trading on the Nasdaq Capital Market under the symbols "CLGN".
+On January 31, 2018, our American Depositary Shares, or ADSs, each represented fifty of our ordinary shares commenced trading on the Nasdaq Capital Market under the symbols "CLGN".
 Our ADSs were quoted on the OTCQX from March 2015 to May 25, 2017, and, prior to listing on the Nasdaq Capital Market, quoted on the OTCQB from May 26, 2017 to January 30, 2018.
 We delisted our ordinary shares from the Tel Aviv Stock Exchange or TASE, and the last date of trading of our ordinary shares was on October 29, 2018.
+On May 25, 2021, our ordinary shares were approved for trading on the Nasdaq Global Market and began trading at the open of market on June 4, 2021.
+At such time, our ADSs were mandatorily cancelled and exchanged for ordinary shares at a one-for-one ratio.

-Unless the context requires otherwise, the terms "CollPlant," "we," "us," "our," "the Company," and similar designations refer to CollPlant Biotechnologies Ltd. and its wholly owned subsidiary CollPlant Ltd. References to "ordinary shares", "ADSs", "warrants" and "share capital" refer to the ordinary shares, ADSs, warrants and share capital, respectively, of CollPlant.
+Unless the context requires otherwise, the terms "CollPlant," "we," "us," "our," "the Company," and similar designations refer to CollPlant Biotechnologies Ltd. and its subsidiaries, CollPlant Ltd. and CollPlant Inc. References to "ordinary shares", "ADSs", "warrants" and "share capital" refer to our ordinary shares, ADSs, warrants and share capital, respectively, of CollPlant.